 - Connect the sound processor to the patient's abutment.
-Mute the sound processor if necessary to avoid feedback. - Measure the individual feedback limit in the Feedback Manager/Analyser tool.
-If programming cable is used, please ensure that the cable does not pull the device and evoke feedback. - Conduct BC In-situ Audiometry. - Evaluate the settings and, if necessary, adjust the settings.
+Mute the sound processor if necessary to avoid feedback. - Measure the individual feedback limit in the Feedback Manager tool. - Conduct BC In-situ Audiometry. - Evaluate the settings in Controls and, if necessary, adjust the settings.